Our Office of Equity and Inclusion was created in July 2020 to support our diverse community – and we’ve been hard at work.

 - Hosted several social equity book club sessions covering a wide range of topics including race, immigration and LGBTQ experiences.

-- Sponsored an upcoming Talk Inclusion Series with Shaw University on race, racism and social equity
+- Sponsored a Talk Inclusion Series with Shaw University on race, racism and social equity

 - Standardized the definition of equity and inclusion for the City of Raleigh

 - Organized and led Raleigh’s first Town Hall on Racial Equity and led employee processing sessions in each department

 - Continuing to provide staff support for multiple boards and commissions for fair housing, substance use, Hispanic and immigrant affairs, police advisory, human relations and compassion and people with disabilities.

 - Partnership opportunities for community-based programming and initiatives,

 - Resources and informational sessions for women and minority owned businesses